stfc/PSyclone/tutorial/practicals/nemo/4_nemo_openacc/README.md

 ## 5. Managed Memory ##

-In practice, the work being done to extend PSyclone to process the whole of the NEMO code is currently using NVIDIA's 'managed memory' support.
+In practice, the use of PSyclone to process the whole of the NEMO ocean code is currently relying on NVIDIA's 'managed memory' support.
 No explicit data regions are added to the code.
 Instead, the run-time system moves data to/from the GPU automatically when page faults occur.
 This was originally intended as being a quick way to get